nyolamike/dao/dao_engine/README.md

 nyd: how does on delete cascade work or on delete set null work when we have puesdo delete turned on ?

 nyd: delete prompt that returns a list of table id, or values that are gona be deleted in both pseudo and real delte modes

+nyd: find ways of implementing a full "OUTER" join, its not supported in mysql so we have to use some kind of way